Unity-Technologies/com.unity.mobile.notifications/com.unity.mobile.notifications/Documentation~/com.unity.mobile.notifications.md

 **Notifications with a location trigger do not work.**

 Make sure the CoreLocation framework is added to your project.
 You can do this in the `Mobile Notification Settings` menu in the Unity Editor.
 Or by adding it manually to the Xcode project (or using the Unity Xcode API).
-Also you need to request permission to use locaiton in your app, you can do this using the [Location Service API](https://docs.unity3d.com/ScriptReference/LocationService.html).
+Also you need to request permission to use location in your app, you can do this using the [Location Service API](https://docs.unity3d.com/ScriptReference/LocationService.html).